Extending the Law of Intersegmental Coordination: Implications for Powered Prosthetic Controls: Introduction

-An important result that may have implications for reducing metabolic cost and hip compensations in amputee gait was presented almost two decades ago \cite{luigi_bianchi_kinematic_1998}.
+An important result with implications for reducing metabolic cost in amputee gait was presented almost three decades ago \cite{luigi_bianchi_kinematic_1998}.
 Researchers showed a relationship between the mechanical energy of walking and the kinematic coordination of the human leg in elevation angles (segment orientations as measured from the global vertical axis).
 While it is standard to present kinematic data in joint angles, elevation angles have been observed to follow the so-called Law of Intersegmental Coordination (ISC) \cite{borghese_kinematic_1996}.
-ISC describes a coordination phenomenon that has been observed across gaits, speeds, and inclines \cite{luigi_bianchi_kinematic_1998,borghese_kinematic_1996,ivanenko_modular_2007,ivanenko_origin_2008,dewolf_kinematic_2018,israeli-korn_intersegmental_2019} whereby the elevation angles of the thigh, shank, and foot segments (when measured in the sagittal plane) form trajectories that covary along a plane (termed the Covariation Plane or CVP).
+The ISC phenomenon has been observed across gaits, speeds, and inclines \cite{luigi_bianchi_kinematic_1998,borghese_kinematic_1996,ivanenko_modular_2007,ivanenko_origin_2008,dewolf_kinematic_2018,israeli-korn_intersegmental_2019} whereby the elevation angles of the thigh, shank, and foot segments (when measured in the sagittal plane) form trajectories that covary along a plane (termed the Covariation Plane or CVP).
 The tilt of the CVP was found by \cite{luigi_bianchi_kinematic_1998} to be tied to the mechanical energy cost at a wide range of gait speeds.
 Although ISC is a kinematic determinant of human locomotion \cite{borghese_kinematic_1996}, the study of ISC in the context of amputee gait has been limited \cite{krausz_asymmetric_2023}.